 Hours vary seasonally, but in general the fort opens at 9 or 9:30 and closes between 5pm and 7pm.
 Check their website for ticket sales and hours.

-Looking for more things to do in Europe?
+Looking for more things to do in Austria?
 Check out these posts:

 Don’t forget to save this post for later on Pinterest!